GE Requirement Area Outcomes

-Courses carrying GE and BD designations must fulfill the course-level learning outcomes for each requirement area.
+Courses carrying GE designations must fulfill the course-level learning outcomes for each requirement area.
 Utah Code R470 Appendix, Essential Learning Outcomes defines course-level learning outcomes for the GE requirement areas.
-The University of Utah defines course-level learning outcomes for the BD requirement areas.

 GE Requirement Area Learning Outcomes